YinHK-gameDev/unity-learn/lighting/Reflection Probe/README.md

 Reflection probes improve on this by allowing you to set up many **predefined points** in the scene where **cubemap** **snapshots can be taken**.
 You can therefore **record the surrounding view** at any point in the scene where the reflections differ noticeably.

-A probe also has a zone of effect defined by an invisible box shape in the scene.
-A reflective object that passes within a probe’s zone has its reflection cubemap supplied temporarily by that probe.
+A probe also **has a zone of effect defined by an invisible box shape** in the scene.
+A **reflective object that passes within a probe’s zone has its reflection cubemap supplied temporarily by that probe**.
 As the object moves from one zone to another, the cubemap changes accordingly.

 ### Types of Reflection Probe
 - **Baked** \